-The credit profile of the European Bank for Reconstruction and Development (EBRD) reflects its moderate leverage and high share of paid-in capital, as well as a strong liquidity profile, prudent risk management and solid shareholder support.
+The credit profile of the European Bank for Reconstruction and Development (EBRD) reflects its moderate leverage as well as a strong liquidity profile, prudent risk management and solid shareholder support.
 The EBRD is a large and established issuer among multilateral development banks (MDBs), with secure market access.
 The size and quality of the bank's liquid asset base provide a solid cushion against macroeconomic and financial shocks.
-Shareholders' strong ability and willingness to provide support provides a two-notch uplift to EBRD's already solid intrinsic financial strength; the EBRD stands out for the high share of callable capital being committed by Aaa and Aa-rated shareholders.
+Shareholders' strong ability and willingness to provide support provides a three-notch uplift to EBRD's already solid intrinsic financial strength; the EBRD stands out for the high share of callable capital being committed by Aaa and Aa-rated shareholders.